sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - $$entity-extension: This CDDL socket can be used to extend the entity-entry group model.
 See {{model-extension}}.

 {: #model-link}
-## The link-entry Group
+## The link-entry Map

-The CDDL for the link-entry group follows:
+The CDDL for the link-entry map follows:

 ~~~ CDDL
 link-entry = {